-German law prohibits surrogacy but recognizes a US Parentage Order/Judgment to establish paternity of two fathers so long as one father has a biological connection to the child.
-It seems however, that it cannot be used to establish maternity for the Intended Mother, notwithstanding her biological connection to the child.
-There is a case pending at the German Supreme Court involving a straight couple.
+German law prohibits surrogacy but recognizes a US Parentage Order/Judgment to establish paternity of a married couple (gay and straight) so long as one parent has a biological connection to the child.

-I. Gay couple: Intended Fathers, one with Biological Connection to the Child
+I. Married couple, one parent with Biological Connection to the Child

-In order for a German civil registry office to two Intended Parents as fathers of the child in the German birth register, as of now, the following requirements need to be met:
+In order for a German civil registry office to register the Intended Parents as legal parents of the child in the German birth register, as of now, the following requirements need to be met: